Whereiswendy/deep-learning-challenge/README.md

 ### **Purpose of the Analysis**

 The goal of this analysis is to develop a binary classification model using deep learning techniques to predict the success of applicants for funding from the non-profit foundation, Alphabet Soup.
-The dataset provided includes metadata about each organisation, such as application type, affiliation, classification, use case, organization type, and income amount.
+The dataset provided includes metadata about each organisation, such as application type, affiliation, classification, use case, organisation type, and income amount.
 By accurately predicting whether an applicant will be successful, Alphabet Soup can make informed decisions about future funding allocations.

 ## **Data Pre-processing**